METHODS

 Where coverage is thinner

-Public data density varies by region, and model confidence varies with it.
+Public data density varies by region, and source quality varies with it.
 The map surfaces where things are well-mapped and where they're not.

 Honest limits